 You may have heard that mayo kills lice and is an effective remedy for head lice.
-Some people have tried to use, in an attempt to get rid of lice, mayonnaise.
-Does mayonnaise kill lice?
+Several people have tried to use mayonnaise as one of many home remedies in an attempt to kill these unwanted bugs.
+Does mayonnaise kill head lice and nits?
 Well….you have the right idea!
-For those still wondering – does mayo work for lice, and can mayonnaise kill lice, the answer is yes, but it is nasty to use, and we do not recommend it!
+For those still wondering – does mayo work for lice, and can mayonnaise suffocate the bugs, the answer is yes, but it is nasty to use, and we do not recommend it!

 How does it work?
 Mayonnaise kills lice by way of suffocation.
-Head lice need to breathe, and mayonnaise and some other oils are thick enough to coat their airways and suffocate them if left on the hair long enough.
-This can be an effective treatment method, but it is cumbersome to execute as the mayo dries quickly, and it is challenging to get a comb through it.
-How long to leave mayo in hair for lice?
-Since lice can hold their breath for 6 hours, 8 hours seems to be long enough.
+The bugs need to breathe, and some oils are thick enough to coat their airways and suffocate them if left on long enough.
+This can be an effective treatment method, but it is cumbersome, as the mayo dries quickly, and it is challenging to get a lice comb through it.
+How long to leave mayo on the hair and scalp to get rid of the lice infestation?
+Since the bugs can hold their breath for several hours, 8 hours seems to be long enough.

-Suffocation of head lice is becoming a more common method used by families because lice have mutated over the past several years, developing a resistance to many chemical lice treatments.
-Because of this, these resistant strains of head lice have earned the name “Super Lice.”
-As a head lice treatment service, we at LiceDoctors receive several phone calls a day from parents who have tried chemical head lice treatments that have not worked.
-The majority of these parents tell us that they used the chemical shampoos and that they are still finding nits and, in some cases, are still seeing live bugs in the hair.
-In addition, they are upset because they reluctantly applied chemicals with undesirable side effects on their children’s heads, thinking that these treatments were their only alternative.
-Side effects of chemical treatments can be extreme, so why take chances when safer and more effective treatments are available?
+Suffocation of bugs is becoming a more common remedy.
+Head lice have mutated over the past several years, and there's plenty of scientific proof that they are developing a resistance to the chemicals in over the counter shampoos.
+Because of this, these resistant strains have earned the name “Super Lice”.
+As a head lice treatment service, we at LiceDoctors receive several phone calls a day from parents who have tried chemical lice shampoos that have not worked.
+The majority of these parents tell us that they used the chemical shampoos and that they are still finding evidence of a continued infestation, including live bugs on the scalp.
+In addition, they are upset because they reluctantly applied chemicals with undesirable side effects on their child's scalp, thinking that these were their only alternative.
+Side effects of chemical pesticides can be extreme, so why take chances when safer and more effective options are available?

 You're probably wondering now how to get rid of lice with mayo.
-Even though it is messy, in theory, as a treatment for lice mayonnaise can kill the bugs.
-When using mayo to kill lice, be sure to remove everything from the hair, including all eggs and bugs, following the below steps:
+Even though it is messy, in theory, as a treatment for lice, mayonnaise can smother the bugs.
+But when using mayo to suffocate lice, you must still remove all eggs, following the below steps:

-- Apply the mayonnaise for lice thoroughly to the hair.
-You just want to keep applying it and ensure that every single strand of hair is coated, all the way down to the tip of the hair.
-Use a regular comb to run through the hair with the mayonnaise to ensure the strands are fully saturated.
+- Apply the mayonnaise for lice thoroughly to the hair and scalp.
+You just want to keep applying it and ensure that every single strand is coated, all the way down the hair shaft to the tip of the hair.
+Use a regular comb to fully saturate the strands with the mayo.

-- Comb out all of the lice eggs with a professional-grade nit comb.
-This usually involves sectioning the hair and combing each section until no more eggs or bugs remain in the hair.
-You may ask: does mayo kill lice eggs?
+- Comb out all of the eggs with a professional-grade nit comb.
+This usually involves sectioning with clips and combing each section until no more nits remain.
+You may ask: does mayo suffocate lice eggs?
 No - they have to be removed.

-- Apply more mayonnaise lice treatment work into the hair to supplement any that was combed out during the egg and bug removal process.
-Live bugs can hold their breath for 6 hours, so you will need to leave the mayonnaise on the hair for at least eight full hours to ensure any bugs that may have been missed are suffocated (this is where problems arise; see next section).
+- Apply more mayonnaise into the hair to supplement any that was combed out during the egg removal process.
+Live bugs can hold their breath for up to eight hours, so you will need to leave the mayonnaise on for at least eight full hours to ensure any bugs that may have been missed are suffocated.
+This is where problems arise; see the next section.

-- The problem you will encounter is that the mayonnaise will dry faster than you can work, and it will become extremely difficult to get the comb through the hair.
-This is why we do not recommend mayonnaise.
+- Mayo dries faster than you can work and will become extremely difficult to get the lice to comb through.
+This is why most lice clinics do not recommend this product.

-While mayonnaise does not have chemicals, using mayo for lice can be fraught with problems.
-It can make the hair hard to comb, is difficult to identify lice in, has to be left on the hair for a long time, and does not kill lice eggs.
+While mayonnaise does not have chemicals, using mayo for lice home remedies can be fraught with problems.
+It can make the hair hard to comb, is difficult to see through, has to be left on the hair long enough to develop an unpleasant smell, and does nothing to the nits.

 Mayonnaise Makes Hair Hard to Comb

-LiceDoctors was once called to treat a girl who, unbeknownst to us, had applied a mayonnaise lice treatment to her hair before we got there.
+LiceDoctors once treated a girl who, unbeknownst to us, had applied a mayonnaise lice treatment to her hair before we got there.
 Unfortunately, mayonnaise dries quickly and becomes very caked.
-Once that happens it is impossible to get the lice comb through the hair.
-This is what happened in this case and the girl ended up washing out the mayonnaise and drying the hair so that we could start with dry hair to do a thorough lice treatment.
-The good news is she did not use chemicals so she did no harm to herself.
+Once that happens it is impossible to get the lice to comb through long hair.
+This is what happened in this case.
+The girl ended up washing out the mayonnaise with hot water and drying the wet hair so that we could start with dry hair to do a thorough removal.
+The good news is she did not use chemicals so she did not risk harm to herself.

 Mayonnaise Is Opaque

 Another challenge with mayo and lice is that mayonnaise is opaque.
-That means if you comb the hair quickly before it dries, so that you can get the comb through, you will pull out mayo and you will have a hard time identifying the bugs and eggs.
-Other oils that are used for head lice treatments are thick enough to suffocate the bugs but clear enough so that you can actually see the lice and nits.
-Since mayonnaise is not clear, it is especially difficult for those not experienced with head lice removal and identification to be able to tell if they have gotten all of the eggs and bugs out of the hair.
+That means if you comb the hair quickly before it dries so that you can get the comb through, you will have a hard time identifying the bugs and nits within the glob of white mayo on your fine toothed comb.
+Other oils that are used to kill head lice, like coconut oil and olive oil, are thick enough to suffocate the bugs but clear enough so that you can actually see what you're removing.
+Since mayonnaise is not clear, it is especially difficult for those not experienced with head lice removal and identification to be able to tell if they have gotten everything out of the hair.
 No matter what product you use to suffocate bugs, it is also important that you pull all of the nits out of the hair.
-If you leave even a couple of nits in the hair, the case will perpetuate.
+If you leave even a couple of nits in the hair, the infestation will perpetuate.

 It Takes a Long Time to Suffocate the Lice

-Lice can hold their breath for 6 hours, so treating lice with mayonnaise requires 8 hours of treatment.
-The problem is that leaving mayo in the hair for 8 hours turns the mayo rancid and it smells rotten.
-This is another reason why it is not practical to use mayo to kill lice.
+A louse can hold its breath so using mayonnaise requires eight hours of treatment to suffocate them.
+The problem is that leaving mayo in the hair for eight hours, even using a shower cap (for adults) turns the mayo rancid and it smells rotten.
+If you think tea tree oil smells funky, just wait until you catch a whiff of mayo that's been warm for that long.
+This is another reason why it is not practical to use mayo.

 Mayonnaise Can't Kill Lice Eggs

-Treating lice with mayo likely seems to be a low-cost, easy lice treatment.
-While the steps mentioned above may seem straightforward and simple, getting rid of lice is a process; you cannot take shortcuts in order to win the battle with head lice.
-If you aren't successful in using mayonnaise to treat lice, the good news is that there are other treatment options available that do not dry as fast as mayonnaise.
-You will just need to find one that suits your family’s needs the best.
+Treating lice with mayo likely seems like it should be a low-cost, easy head lice treatment that will get rid of both adult lice and the nits.
+While the steps mentioned above may seem straightforward and simple, getting rid of an infestation for good is a process; you cannot take shortcuts if you wish to succeed permanently.
+If you aren't successful in using mayonnaise, the good news is that there are other treatment options available that do not dry as fast as mayonnaise.
+You will just need to find one that suits your family needs the best.

 Maybe after reading this you have decided to try some other home remedy besides mayonnaise.
-We agree that all-natural treatments can be effective, but there are many other non-pesticide and natural treatments that can be used to treat head lice without the headache that comes with using mayonnaise to treat head lice.
+There exists scientific evidence that all-natural head lice treatments can be effective when used correctly, and at least one of the few peer-reviewed studies of these natural remedies does find merit with mayo as a smothering agent.
+But there are many other non-pesticide and natural treatments that won't give you the headache that comes with using mayonnaise to treat head lice.

-Before you start messing with remedies, like mayonnaise, we suggest you to give LiceDoctors a try.
-We will eradicate your lice case safely and efficiently in just one visit to the privacy of your home.
+There's a reason why lice clinics don't use mayo.
+Before you start messing with home remedies, like mayonnaise, we suggest you to give LiceDoctors a try.
+We will check your whole family, since this parasite is highly contagious, and eradicate your infestation safely and efficiently in just one visit.
+There is no need to drive your kids to lice clinics; we provide this invaluable service in the privacy of your home.
 Contact us today at 800-224-2537.